15 Best CMS Platforms to Start a Website in 2023

 Joomla is best for professional websites managed by multiple people.
 Take the official website of the international tennis player Roger Federer as an example.
 This website displays not only his portfolio but also a news platform and a shop.

-Just like WordPress, Hostinger has Joomla Hosting plans that come with a free domain:
+Just like WordPress, Hostinger has plans optimized for Joomla hosting:

 - Banner management tool.
 Create advertising campaigns to monetize the website.